-Meeteetse is one of the oldest settlements in Buffalo Bill's Cody/Yellowstone Country.
-The name is said to derive from an Indian phrase meaning "meeting place."
-But another story says Meeteetse, literally translated, means "measured distance near and far."
-What it means depends on how the word was used, according to two members of the Crow tribe.
+Meeteetse is one of the oldest settlements in Buffalo Bill’s Cody/Yellowstone Country.
+The name is said to derive from an Indian phrase meaning “meeting place.”
+But another story says Meeteetse, literally translated, means “measured distance near and far.”
+What it means and what it has to do with the community remains unknown.

 Meeteetse also was visited by the armed desperados of the past.
 The likes of Butch Cassidy, the Sundance Kid and other “Hole-in-the-Wall” gang members undoubtedly strode down its boardwalks, and frequented the eating and drinking establishments there.

 The town’s real importance is as a major ranching center.
 Once the largest town in Park County, Meeteetse has clung to its roots and today is just about as it was at the turn of the century.